LinkedIn Notification: Congratulate Frankie on the new position.

-Comparison can be a source of inspiration, the motivation to push us that little harder to get to what we want.
+Comparing yourself to other people can be a source of inspiration, the motivation to push you that little harder to get to what you want.
 Measuring yourself against others is very normal, but the daily onslaught of comparison triggers probably don’t give you the proper space to be motivated.
 It can seem that everyone else is achieving their dreams, quicker, easier and better than you.

 Although we know that social media is mostly people’s ‘highlight reel’ (that soggy sandwich your friend had for lunch was not posted as #foodporn), the incessant nature of notifications and our own unrelenting scrolling sets us up for feelings of inferiority.